ParmenidesSartre/Regov/README.md

    - Although the ideal scenario in a microservices architecture is to follow the database-per-service pattern for independent evolution of services, due to assesment time constraints, I have decided to use a shared MongoDB database across the microservices.
    - The choice of NoSQL over SQL allows us to prioritize system scalability, distributed data management, and potential for future service independence.

-- **AuthService and DataService**:
+- **AuthService and UserService**:
   - AuthService manages user authentication and authorization, ensuring secure access control.
-  - DataService fetches user-specific information, functioning independently from AuthService, which eliminates the need for inter-service communication.
+  - UserService fetches user-specific information, functioning independently from AuthService, which eliminates the need for inter-service communication.

 - **Shared MongoDB Database**:
   - Both microservices connect to the same MongoDB database, ensuring data consistency and integrity across services.